vivid-inc/polypara/README.md

 ```

 #### Roadmap

-- Support for refactoring of a `@Constant` field's FQN and type.
+- Support the refactoring of a `@Constant` field's FQN or type.
-- Optionally check field visibility and other modifiers (public, static, final, etc.)
+- Optionally check field type, visibility, and other modifiers.

 ## TODO